Chinese Pepper Steak (Tender Beef in Savory Sauce)

 Step 1: Prepare Ingredients

-Slice the flank steak thinly against the grain.
+Slice the flank steak thinly against the grain to ensure tenderness.

-Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 2: Make the Sauce 1
+Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 2: Marinate the Beef

-Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 3: Slice the Vegetables 1
+Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 3: Prepare the Sauce

 Step 4: Heat the Wok

-Add a tablespoon of oil to the hot wok.
+Add a tablespoon of oil, swirling to coat the surface evenly.

 Step 5: Cook the Beef

-Add the marinated beef to the hot oil in the wok.
+Add the marinated beef to the hot wok in a single layer.

 Remove the beef from the wok and set aside.

-Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 6: Stir-Fry the Vegetables 1
+Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 6: Stir-Fry Vegetables

-Add minced garlic and stir for another 30 seconds.
+Add the minced garlic and ginger and stir-fry for an additional 30 seconds.

-Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 7: Combine and Sauce 1
+Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 7: Combine Beef and Sauce

-Return the beef to the wok with the vegetables.
+Return the cooked beef to the wok with the vegetables.

-Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 8: Finish and Serve 1
+Chinese Pepper Steak (Tender Beef in Savory Sauce) - Step 8: Serve the Dish

-Transfer the finished dish to a serving platter.
+Transfer the Chinese Pepper Steak to a serving dish.

 Critical Timing and Temperature Guide